smart-on-fhir/fhir-bulk-data-docs/export.md

   - ```request``` - the full url of the original bulk data kick-off request
   - ```requiresAuthorizationToken``` - boolean value indicating whether downloading the generated files will require an authentication token.
 Note: This may be false in the case of signed S3 urls or an internal file server within an organization's firewall.
   - ```output``` - array of bulk data file items with one entry for each generated file.
 Note: If no data is returned from the kick-off request, the server should return an empty array.
+  - ```error``` - array of error file items following the same structure as the `output` array.
+Note: If no errors occurred, the server should return an empty array.
+Note: Only the `OperationOutcome` resource type is currently supported.

   Each file item should contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
 Note: Each file may only contain resources of one type, but a server may create more than one file for each resources type returned.
 The number of resources contained in a file is may vary between servers.
 If no data is found for a resource, the server should not return an output item for it in the response.
    - ```url``` - the path to the file.
 The format of the file should reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.

+  Each file item may optionally contain the following field:
+   - ```count``` - the number of resources in the file, represented as a JSON number.

 	Example response body:

 	```json